malvern-cads/centsecure/docs/game_plan.md

 3. Autoruns
     - [Autoruns](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns)
     - Make sure it is run as Administrator and the right arch
-4. Centsecure
+4. CentSecure
-    - Centsecure will automate:
+    - CentSecure will automate:
         - User Auditing
         - Local Policy
         - Account Policies
         - Group Policy
         - Defensive Counter Measure
-    - Centsecure will aim to make sure the system is still usable after it is run
+    - CentSecure will aim to make sure the system is still usable after it is run
-5. Installed Programs (? helped by centsecure)
+5. Installed Programs (? helped by CentSecure)
-    - Might be done by centsecure?
+    - Might be done by CentSecure?
 6. Service Auditing
     - Read through the extended service list
-    - Make sure there are no anomalus items
+    - Make sure there are no anomalous items
     - Anything sounding dodgy should be stopped
 7. Task manager check
     - Look through every process running in task manager